sebastien/cuisine/docs/connections.md

 # Connections

-Cuisine is designed to have relatively dumb connections, where the primary communication channel is through shell commands.
-Ideally, a connection supports uploading files, but in case it does not, the uploading/downloading of files is done by chunking the content and transferring it as text content.
+Cuisine uses shell commands as the main communication channel to interact with (remote) systems.
+It does support different types of underlying transport, primarily through SSH.
+While the basic requirement is to execute shell commands, a connection should ideally support uploading files to speed things up.

 The basic contract of a channel is like so: